20 new sexual assault counts for adult film actor Ron Jeremy

 The charges include five counts of forcible rape and six counts of sexual battery by restraint.
 They also include an allegation that he sexually assaulted a 15-year-old girl at a party in 2004.

-Jeremy pleaded not guilty to the previous charges, and his attorney Stuart Goldfarb said he was “absolutely innocent.”
+After the previous charges were filed, Jeremy's attorney Stuart Goldfarb said he was “absolutely innocent.”
 Goldfarb did not immediately reply to an email seeking comment on the new counts.

 Investigators from the Los Angeles County Sheriff's Department put out a call for more possible victims to come forward when the initial charges were filed in June.